1

 How hard is it to get a job with data annotation tech?

 Getting a job as a data annotation technician typically requires basic computer skills, attention to detail, and sometimes familiarity with annotation tools or platforms.
-Many positions are entry-level and do not require advanced education, making them accessible to a wide range of applicants, though competition can vary based on demand and location.
+Many positions are entry-level and do not require advanced education, making the role accessible to a wide range of applicants, though competition can vary based on demand and location.

 What are Night Data Annotation Techs?